vmware/vic-product/installer/docs/DESIGN.md

 - vSphere administrator username/password
 - _OPTIONAL_ External PSC FQDN
 - _OPTIONAL_ External PSC admin domain (e.g. vsphere.local, corp.local)
+- vCenter TLS fingerprint
+- Previous appliance datacenter
+- Previous appliance IP
-- Previous appliance IP/FQDN
+- Previous appliance username
-- Previous appliance root password
+- Previous appliance password

 The upgrade script will login to the previous appliance to check the version for a valid upgrade path.
-A basic health check of the previous appliance will be performed and the appliance configuration will be gathered for migration, if available.
 If successful, the user will be prompted to verify the detected previous version and confirm that the upgrade should proceed.

 After confirmation, the previous appliance will be powered down.
 Its data disk (`/storage/data`), database disk (`/storage/db`), and logs disk (`/storage/log`) will be copied into the datastore folder of the new appliance.
 The blank data, database, and log disks from the new appliance will be deleted from the datastore.
 The copied disks will then be attached to the correct Virtual Device Node on the new appliance.
-Migrated network configuration will be applied to the new appliance at this time.

 With the migrated disks attached, the upgrade script will upgrade components based on the component provided upgrade container.
 The component upgrade will handle schema changes, configuration updates, and any other internal process changes.
 After the component upgrade is successful, the component upgrade container will exit with a zero exit code.
-If the component upgrade fails, it will upgrade with a nonzero exit code.
+If the component upgrade fails, it will exit with a nonzero exit code.
 In case of failure, the upgrade will not proceed and logs should be gathered and provided to VMware support.